Hunger strike puts more scrutiny on Mormon youth interviews

 The movement to end the interviews comes as others push the religion be more accepting of LGBT members.
 The Mormon church has shifted its tone to be more welcoming and compassionate toward gays and lesbians but hasn't changed its doctrinal opposition of same-sex marriage and belief that homosexual relations are a sin.

-Dan Reynolds, the frontman for the rock band Imagine Dragons, recently held a concert in Utah to raise funds to support LGBT youth in the Mormon church.
+Dan Reynolds, singer of the rock band Imagine Dragons, recently held a concert in Utah to raise funds to support LGBT youth in the Mormon church.